ridham-parmar/improwised-new-website/newapp/src/content/testimonials/4-testimonial.md

 ---
-author: 'Martin'
+author: 'Chintan Banugaria'
-authorDesignation: 'Director, Golden Rule Music GmbH'
+authorDesignation: 'Director, Emrys Technologies Private Limited'
-description: "Improwised Techhnologies provided flawless integration of requested features and work, meeting the client's expectations.
-The team promptly resolved any technical issues, proved to be easy to work with, and maintained quick and focused communication with the client through various virtual channels."
+description: "The engagement was truly successful, resulting in a 50% increase in deployment efficiency, a 99.9% production environment uptime, a 40% decrease in error rates, and an 80% decrease in support calls.
+Improwised Techhnologies showed impressive DevOps practices and responsiveness to the client's needs"
-profileImage: '../../images/testimonials/goldenRuleMusic.webp'
+profileImage: '../../images/testimonials/emrys.webp'
 siteImage: ''
 ---